Onixiya/azerothcore-wotlk/.github/README.md

 Installation instructions are available [here](http://www.azerothcore.org/wiki/Installation).

 We also have an auto-installation bash script [here](/apps/installer/main.sh) (*Warning: try it/analyze it before running it*).

-Dockerization of AzerothCore is fully supported, and we have various community-made tutorials (eg: AWS / Digital Ocean installation).

 ## Support